uyuni-project/uyuni-rfc/accepted/00101-health-check-tool.md

 #### Saline
 - Research about using TCP instead of IPC sockets for Salt Master internal sockets.
-- Build Saline in OBS/IBS and provide it via RPM package for the Uyuni Server channel.
+- Build Saline in OBS/IBS and make it part of the Uyuni Server image
 - Saline runs inside "uyuni-server" container.

 ### Phase 1 (after 5.0 GA):